sapcc/swift-http-import/README.md

 ### Performance

 By default, only a single worker thread will be transferring files.
-You can scale this up by including a `workers` section like so:
+You can scale this up by including a `workers` section at the top level like so:

 ```yaml
 workers: